- How large are your class sizes?

 11. What is the fee payment structure like?

 Payment can be made in either one lump sum payment or two equal installments dated September 1 and January 1.
 If two payments are made, both cheques must accompany your registration form.
-Your registration fees will include group competition fees in their amount (not applicable for Preschool and Beginner dancers).
+E-transfer is another payment option.

 If a dancer would also like to enter “extra dances” at competitions, the entry fees for these dances (solos/duets, etc.) will be invoiced to families in November depending on the number of dances and number of competitions they enter – these fees are determined by the competition organizers.
 The dancer is also responsible to pay the instructor/choreographer a pre-determined fee for their time in choreographing and teaching each “extra dance”.